floooh/oryol/code/Modules/Render/README.md

 ## Render Module

 The Render module is Oryol's low-level rendering API wrapper.
-It encapsulates an OpenGL-style rendering API under a platform-agnostic and easier to use C++ API.
+It encapsulates an OpenGL-style rendering API into a platform-agnostic and easier to use C++ API.

 ### Concepts